 \section{Acknowledgements}

 The authors thank G. Hammett, M. Landreman, M. Zarnstorff, B. Buck, N. Barbour, J. Parisi, M. Barnes, and F. Parra for helpful discussions and encouragement.
-Research support came from the U.S. Department of Energy (DOE) and the U.S. National Science Foundation (NSF): N.R.M. was supported by the DOE Fusion Energy Sciences Postdoctoral Research Program administered by the Oak Ridge Institute for Science and Education (ORISE) for the DOE via Oak Ridge Associated Universities (ORAU) under DOE contract number DE-SC0014664; W. D., R. G., and P. K. were supported by DOE via the Scientific Discovery Through Advanced Computing Program under award number DESC0018429; T. Q. was supported by NSF GRFP Grant No. DGE-2039656.
-Computations were performed on the Stellar cluster at Princeton University/PPPL (for single-GPU GX calculations and CPU calculations with GS2, CGYRO, and stella) and the Perlmutter cluster at NERSC (for multi-GPU GX calculations).
+Research support came from the U.S. Department of Energy (DOE) and the U.S. National Science Foundation (NSF): N.R.M. was supported by the DOE Fusion Energy Sciences Postdoctoral Research Program administered by the Oak Ridge Institute for Science and Education (ORISE) for the DOE via Oak Ridge Associated Universities (ORAU) under DOE contract number DE-SC0014664 and by the Laboratory Directed Research and Development Program of the Princeton Plasma Physics Laboratory under U.S. Department of Energy contract number DE-AC02-09CH11466; W. D., R. G., and P. K. were supported by DOE via the Scientific Discovery Through Advanced Computing Program under award number DESC0018429; P.K is also supported by the DOE CSGF Program under award number DE-SC0024386; T. Q. was supported by NSF GRFP Grant No. DGE-2039656.
+Computations were performed on the Stellar cluster at Princeton University/PPPL and the Perlmutter cluster at NERSC.
 All opinions expressed in this paper are the authors' and do not necessarily reflect the policies and views of DOE, NSF, ORAU, or ORISE.